Getting a Clue!

 Have you ever been involved in a conversation with someone and suddenly (seemingly out of nowhere) some very "emotionally charged" rude comment pops out of your mouth (that surprises even you)?
 You think to yourself, "Geez, I wonder what 'possessed' me to say that?
 That wasn't like me at all..."

-What irrationally "possessed" you was probably one of those mysterious archetypes popping out from within the depths of "the unconscious."
+Out of whack testosterone levels aside, what irrationally "possessed" you was probably one of those mysterious archetypes popping out from within the depths of the vast "collective unconscious."

-Imagine yourself sitting together with your favorite romantic partner on the sofa.
+Authors Stephen Arroyo and Liz Greene suggest imagining yourself sitting together with your favorite romantic partner on the sofa.
 Both of you are generally content and happy campers without a care in the world.
-Then one of you (usually, but not always, the female) leans over to the other person and sweetly whispers, "Honey, we need to talk..."
+Then one of you (typically, but not always, the female) leans over to the other person and sweetly whispers, "Honey, we need to talk..."

-Now... under just the right conditions, this innocent enough "feeling statement" activates the freezing cold irrational archetypal behavior of the "Snowman" in the second partner (usually, but not always, the male).
-So the Snowman, the second partner, immediately becomes irrationally defensive and then emotionally withdraws from this dreaded, all too scary, "feeling encounter."
-In this situation, the "Snowman" is now headed for the Exits at full speed ahead and makes the all too futile attempt to escape into the relative safety of his/her head (thinking).
+So the Snowman, the second partner, instantaneously becomes irrationally defensive and then emotionally withdraws from this dreaded, all too frightening, "feeling encounter."
+In this situation, the "Snowman" is now headed for the nearest Exit at full throttle and often makes the (all too futile) attempt to escape into the relative safety of his/her head (thinking).

 The Dreaded Icy Glaze

-So an irrational icy glaze comes over the Snowman's face...
+So an irrational icy glaze then comes over the Snowman's face...

-Upon this sudden irrational withdrawal by the Snowman, the original partner's archetypal "Wicked Witch" is then automatically activated.
+Upon this radical irrational withdrawal by the Snowman, the original partner's archetypal "Wicked Witch" is then unconsciously activated.
 The Wicked Witch then begins the brewing process of magically turning the escaping Snowman into a cold, lifeless, and dead stone...

-The farther the irrational Snowman attempts to withdraw into the detached safety of the head - the more (in direct proportion) irrationally determined, spiteful, and angry the Wicked Witch becomes in the demand to talk about feelings.
+The farther the irrational Snowman attempts to withdraw into the detached safety of his (her) head - the more (in direct proportion) irrationally determined, spiteful, and angry the Wicked Witch becomes in her (his) demand to talk about feelings.

 Armistice (Getting a Clue)